 How Does This Affect You?

-The few plants mentioned above were only the tip of iceberg but some of them are actually either endangered or threatened.
+Ultimately, the few plants mentioned above were only the tip of iceberg of valuable medicinal plants but some of them are actually either endangered or threatened.
 With traditional medicine and at home remedies being local Ghanaians first choice it is imperative we see that these plants recover from their endangered or threatened statuses.
 We are dependent on biological diversity in ways less visible than the plants and animals we eat and wear.2

 IDEAS For US is helping Ghana promote the United Nations Sustainable Development Goal 15: Life on Land, by education, empowering, and helping fund projects like Tree Care and Organic Farm, Building of Wells in rural communities, and Building Sustainable Ghana Initiatives.